 He was included in the deal that sent Danny Granger to Philadelphia for Evan Turner and Lavoy Allen, but never played for the Sixers.
-He signed a couple of 10-day contracts with Sacramento, then played in Spain, and the Development League the next season.
-After seeming to regain his shooting touch in the Philippines, he’s now with Austin in the Development League.
-He’s averaging 15.5 points while hitting 51 percent of his three-pointers for the Spurs, and was recently ranked as the 8th best NBA prospect in the D League.
+He signed a couple of 10-day contracts with Sacramento, then played in Spain, and what was then called the Development League the next season.
+He seemed to regain his shooting touch in the Philippines and was averaging 15.5 points while hitting 51 percent of his three-pointers for the Spurs’ D League affiliate.

 Where’s the logic in this?